 So business requirements should state how many requests of each kind go through the system (throughput) and how quickly they need to be processed (response times).
 Both parts are vital: good throughput with long response times usually is as unacceptable, as are good response times with low throughput.
-While throughput is definitely comes from business, response times are rather usability requirements when they are good enough, but starting to impact business as soon as they become not so good.
+Throughput is a business requirement, whereas response times have both usability and business components.